 This is pretty self-explanatory.
 Just do it.
 If you want more information about carbohydrate consumption and athletes, read this HERE.

 Sleep is super important.
-Many youth athletes do not get enough sleep.
-With all the homework and social media some of the athletes that come into my gym are only getting 5-6 hours of sleep a night.
-They really need to be getting 8-9 to make sure they are performing their best.
+Many youth athletes do not get nearly enough sleep.
+With all the homework and social media, some of the athletes that come into my gym are only getting 5-6 hours of sleep a night.
+They really need to be getting 8-9 to make sure they are performing at their best.

 2. Pick the right team for them at the right time in their life.